aalto-trafficsense/regular-routes-devops/README.markdown

     * `$ cd /opt/regularroutes-cookbooks/cookbooks`
     * `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json`
     * If the script concludes without fatal errors, the server should be up and running.
+1. *IF* waypoint generation was done on another server, restore the information from that database:
+    * Transfer `my_waypoints.tar.gz` to the intended TrafficSense server e.g. with scp.
+    * Unpack: `gunzip my_waypoints.tar.gz`
+    * Restore the database: `pg_restore -h 127.0.0.1 -U regularroutes -W -d regularroutes my_waypoints.tar`

-1. If needed, individual services can be stopped, started and re-started with
+If needed, individual services can be stopped, started and re-started with
-    * `sudo restart regularroutes-api` (upstart) or `sudo systemctl restart regularroutes-api` (systemd)
+    * `$ sudo restart regularroutes-api` (upstart) or `$ sudo systemctl restart regularroutes-api` (systemd)
     * `restart` can be replaced with `stop`, `start` etc.
     * `regularroutes-api` can be replaced with `regularroutes-site`, `regularroutes-dev` or `regularroutes-scheduler`.
-The functions of the different components are described in the [regular-routes-server readme](https://github.com/aalto-trafficsense/regular-routes-server/blob/master/README.md).
+    * The functions of the different components are described in the [regular-routes-server readme](https://github.com/aalto-trafficsense/regular-routes-server/blob/master/README.md).

-Logs will be in `/var/log/upstart/` (upstart) or `journalctl --unit regularroutes-api` and similar (systemd)
+Logs will be in `/var/log/upstart/` (upstart) or `$ journalctl --unit regularroutes-api` and similar (systemd)

 D: Setting up local development server using Virtualbox and Vagrant
 -------------------------------------------------------------------